Connecting to the USB Console

 Apply Power to the Device

-On some devices when using a USB serial console port the serial port will not appear on the client operating system until the device is plugged into a power source.
+On some hardware, the USB serial console port may not be detected by the client operating system until the device is plugged into a power source.

-If the client OS does not see the serial device, connect the power cord to the device to allow it to start booting.
+If the client OS does not detect the USB serial console port, connect the power cord to the device to allow it to start booting.

 Locate the Console Port Device